enkidevs/curriculum/go/go-introduction/intro-to-fmt-package/fmt-sprintf.md

 Fill in the code to format a string and save it into the `s` variable.

-Use the print statement that formats the string but doesn't print it to the console.
+Use the print statement that formats the string but doesn't print to the console.

 Then print the variable.